techrabbit58/KataFizzBuzz/README.md

-# Kata FizzBuzz
+# Kata FizzBuzz #

-10 different ways to play FizzBuzz
+10 different ways to play FizzBuzz.

+Now with an 11th variant!

+---